run-ai/genv/README.md

 It is intendend to ease up the process of GPU allocation for data scientists without code changes 💪🏻

-Check out the Genv [documentation site for more details](https://docs.genv.dev).
+Check out the Genv [documentation site for more details](https://docs.genv.dev) and [the website](https://genv.dev/) for a higher-level overview of all features.

 This project was highly inspired by [pyenv](https://github.com/pyenv/pyenv) and other version, package and environment management software like [Conda](https://docs.conda.io/projects/conda/en/latest/), [nvm](https://github.com/nvm-sh/nvm), [rbenv](https://github.com/rbenv/rbenv).